sefxdvc/RVX/Options-Information-about-the-patch.md

 Using CLI: `-e remove-player-button-background`

 ### If you want Force Premium Header:
-- Select Premium Heading
+- Select Force Premium Heading

-Using CLI: `-i premium-heading`
+Using CLI: `-i force-premium-heading`

-※ Even if you do not select this patch option, you can toggle the Premium Header on/off in the Extended settings.
+※ Even if you do not select this patch option, you can toggle the Premium Header on/off in the Layout settings.

-※ If you select this patch option, the Premium Header is enforced and the Premium Header toggle is removed from the Extended settings.
+※ If you select this patch option, the Premium Header is enforced and the Premium Header toggle is removed from the Layout settings.

-### If you don't want Website:
-- Don't Select Website

-Using CLI: `-e website`(YouTube) or `-e website-music`(YouTube Music)